Best way to clean Rat Poop safely and effectively

 Safe Disposal of Dead Rodents

-Using gloves, place the dead rodent into a sealed plastic bag.
+Using gloves, place the dead rat into a sealed plastic bag.

 These steps ensure that the disposal process is safe and minimizes the risk of contamination.